haywse/haywse.github.io/index.md

-### **Teaching at UC Berkeley**
+### **Teaching**

-- MAS555/DS512: Advanced Statistics (Spring 2024).
+- MAS555/DS512: Advanced Statistics (Spring 2024) at KAIST.

-- STAT88: Probability and Mathematical Statistics in Data Science (Fall 2020).
+- STAT88: Probability and Mathematical Statistics in Data Science (Fall 2020) at UC Berkeley.

-- STAT158: Design and Analysis of Experiments (Spring 2020).
+- STAT158: Design and Analysis of Experiments (Spring 2020) at UC Berkeley.